 The battle for our attention will never be won by willpower alone.
 Our environments are engineered to hook us, and breaking free requires design as much as discipline.

 The shift begins not with shame or self-criticism, but with presence.
-Meeting our avoidance with compassion and curiosity creates space to reshape our environments toward recovery instead of depletion, and choice instead of drift.
+Seeing our own avoidance and escapism with compassion and curiosity creates space to reshape our environments toward recovery instead of depletion, and choice instead of drift.

 This is the human condition: clever minds pulled by impulse, yet capable of building rituals, environments, and relationships that make deep engagement sustainable.
 With the right structures, we become less vulnerable to distraction and more anchored in vitality, connection, and meaning.
 That is how we reclaim our time, our lives, and ourselves.